 How to recover data from the unrecognized external hard drives?

-Certainly.
-You can recover data from this external hard drive with one of the best external hard drive data recovery software - iBoysoft Data Recovery before you reformat this hard drive.
+If you want to fix this unrecognizable external hard drive without reformatting, i.e. without data loss, you can recover data from this corrupted external hard drive with one of the best external hard drive data recovery software - iBoysoft Data Recovery before you reformat this hard drive.

-iBoysoft Data Recovery can recover data from the hard drive that is not showing up, inaccessible, unreadable, formatted, or unmounted with some simple clicks.
-When your external hard drive is corrupted, your files are deleted mistakenly, your drive is not showing up, etc. this tool can restore your emails, documents, pictures, videos and many other files efficiently.
+iBoysoft Data Recovery can recover data from the hard drive that is not showing up, inaccessible, unreadable, formatted, or unmounted.
+With some simple clicks, you can restore your emails, documents, pictures, videos and many other files efficiently.

 Here are some specifications about this free data recovery software: